CapsCollective/siege-engine/README.md

 **Building validation layers**

-If you want to build validation layers then the install scripts should be run by passing the `--include-validation-layers` flag to the `install` script:
+If you want to build validation layers then the setup scripts should be run by passing the `--include-validation-layers` flag:

 ```
 // Linux & macos